jameycribbs/cribbnotes_cui/README.md

 - go get any dependencies
 - go build cribbnotes_cui.go
 - create a directory where you want to store your notes
-- open a terminal, cd to the directory where the executable resides and run it, making sure you supply a command-line argument for the lcoation of the data directory
+- open a terminal, cd to the directory where the executable resides and run it, making sure you supply a command-line argument for the location of the data directory

 ### Contributions welcome!